Netflix tests limits of price increases for original shows

 - Live storm updates: Strongest winds pass Seattle area, weather service says WATCH

-The drop-off in U.S. subscriber gains underscores the delicate balancing act the company is trying to pull off as it tries to retain and attract customers while also financing an ambitious expansion overseas amid fierce competition from Amazon and HBO.
+The drop-off in U.S. subscriber gains underscores the delicate balancing of trying to attract customers while financing its ambitious expansion overseas amid fierce competition from Amazon and HBO.

 It’s an expensive challenge, which is why Netflix raised the price for its most popular U.S. plan from $8 to $10 per month.
-And the pressure to continue increasing rates every few years seems likely to continue.
+And the pressure to continue increasing rates every few years is likely to continue, though Netflix CEO Reed Hastings said Monday that there are no plans to raise prices again anytime soon.

 On average, Netflix said, it is collecting 10 percent more for its subscribers worldwide than a year ago.
 About 25 percent of the U.S. subscribers still covered by the rate freeze imposed in 2014 will have their prices raised by year’s end.

-“With more revenue, we can reinvest to further improve Netflix to attract new members from around the world, while continuing to delight our existing customers,” Netflix CEO Reed Hastings wrote in a letter reviewing the third-quarter results.

-After spending $5 billion on original programing and licensing rights to other shows this year, Netflix has earmarked another $6 billion for next year.
-Only Walt Disney Co. and NBC are spending more on programming, based on an analysis of 2015 data, according to the research firm IHS Markit.
+After spending $5 billion on original programing and licensing rights to other shows this year, Netflix has earmarked $6 billion for next year.
+Only Walt Disney Co. and NBC are spending more on programming, according to the research firm IHS Markit.
 Netflix expects to offer 1,000 hours of original shows and movies next year, up from 600 hours this year.

-But the price increases that help finance new shows threaten to become counter-productive if they drive away too many of the existing 47.5 million U.S. subscribers or discourage potential new customers from signing up.
+But the price increases that help finance new shows threaten to become counterproductive if they drive away too many of the existing 47.5 million U.S. subscribers or discourage potential new customers.

-Even at $10 per month, RBS analyst Mark Mahaney contends Netflix remains a bargain for the average U.S. subscriber, who watches about 60 hours of programming each month, more time spent viewing other popular cable TV channels.
-By Mahaney’s calculations, the average Netflix subscriber in the U.S. is paying the equivalent of 17 cents per hour of programming watched versus a range of 25 cents to 38 cents per hour for every hour of programming watching on AMC, FX, CNN, CBS, Comedy Central and Nickelodeon.
+Even at $10 per month, RBS analyst Mark Mahaney contends Netflix remains a bargain for the average U.S. subscriber, who watches about 60 hours of programming each month, more time spent than viewing other popular cable-TV channels.
+By Mahaney’s calculations, the average U.S. Netflix subscriber is paying the equivalent of 17 cents per hour of programming watched versus a range of 25 to 38 cents per hour for every hour of programming watching on AMC, FX, CNN, CBS, Comedy Central and Nickelodeon.

 For that reason, Mahaney believes Netflix will still be able to raise its monthly prices by a few more dollars during the next four years and still reach 160 million worldwide subscribers in 2020.
 Netflix ended September with nearly 87 million worldwide customers.

-For now, Netflix is leaning on its streaming and DVD-by-mail business in the U.S. to subsidize unprofitable overseas operations.
-The company is promising to make money internationally next year.
-Overall, Netflix’s third-quarter earnings nearly doubled from the same time last year to $51.5 million, or 12 cents per share.
+For now, Netflix is leaning on its U.S. streaming and DVD-by-mail business to subsidize unprofitable overseas operations.
+It is promising to make money internationally next year.
+Overall, Netflix’s third-quarter earnings nearly doubled from a year earlier to $51.5 million, or 12 cents per share.

-Netflix had hoped to expand into China on its own, but said Monday that it will instead license some of its content to other providers that already have cleared the country’s regulatory hurdles governing the kind of video that can be shown there.
+Netflix had hoped to expand into China on its own, but said Monday it will instead license some of its content to other providers that already have cleared that country’s regulatory hurdles governing the kind of video that can be shown.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.